LSD: Dream Emulator: Reception

 LSD: Dream Emulator quickly fell into obscurity after release due to its limited availability and the eccentric nature of its content, but it gained an avid cult following in subsequent years.
 The cause of its growing interest among Western audiences years after its release is a mystery to Sato.
-Motherboard wrote that its popularity is due to the Internet, primarily from appearances on humor blogs like Cracked.com and YouTube Let's Play video curators who feed off the game's quirky qualities.
+Motherboard wrote that its popularity is due to the Internet, primarily from appearances on humor blogs like Cracked.com and Let's Play video curators on YouTube who feed off the game's quirky qualities.
 Hardcore Gaming 101 concluded that the popularity of LSD is a testament to the consumer demand for hallucinogenic and experimental games.
 Enough people contacted Sony about LSD that they re-released it on the Japanese PlayStation Network in 2010, generating even more interest.
 Sato has noticed young audiences visiting his art exhibits because they heard about him due to LSDs online popularity.
 English indie rock band Alt-J received permission from Sato directly to use a screenshot from LSD for the cover art of their studio album, Relaxer (2017).
 In 2011, a fan began developing an unofficial remake made in the Unity engine for personal computers, with a public alpha version being made available in 2014.

 Regarding the quality of the game itself, Kill Screen called LSD "one of the most unnerving and unpredictable weird video games ever made."
 Hardcore Gaming 101 said "there has never been another video game that so effectively conferred the feeling of an actual dream," and continued saying that the game is somewhat dated but is still worth experiencing.
 They compared the game to the comic series Little Nemo and The Sandman, the film Dreams, and Alice's Adventures in Wonderland as a work of art designed to emulate dreams.
 Red Bull Music Academy called it one of the most "experimental titles" in all of gaming.
 An English fan translation was released in 2020.